dh4gan/taktent/README.md

 Installation Instructions
 --------------------------

-This package is hosted on PyPI, and so can be installed via
+This package is yet to be hosted on PyPI...

-`> pip install taktent`

 Examples of Use